ProseMirror/prosemirror-markdown/README.md

  * **`esc`**`(str: string, startOfLine: ?bool) → string`\
    Escape the given string so that it can safely appear in Markdown content.
-If `startOfLine` is true, also escape characters that has special meaning only at the start of the line.
+If `startOfLine` is true, also escape characters that have special meaning only at the start of the line.

  * **`repeat`**`(str: string, n: number) → string`\
    Repeat the given string `n` times.